 The court will likely uphold the validity of the agreement as long as (1) the terms of the release are fairly clear, (2) the activity in question is considered high-risk, and (3) the alleged negligent conduct does not fall greatly below the standard of care for the protection of others.
 The rationale for this view is that the activity presents certain known risks and the adult usually has the choice about whether to participate in the high-risk activity.

-Can This Prevent Me From Filing A Claim?
+Can A Pre-Injury Release Prevent Me From Filing A Claim?

 In 1992, the Washington Supreme Court ruled that a parent does not have the legal authority to waive a child’s own future cause of action for personal injuries resulting from a third party’s negligence.
 In a previous case, involving an action filed by parents and their child against a ski resort and ski school for injuries the child sustained in a skiing accident.
 Before the accident happened, the parents had signed an agreement containing an exculpatory clause that released the resort and the school from any future injuries or negligent behavior sustained by them or their child.
 Although the court upheld this agreement with respect to the parents, it refused to validate the agreement concerning the child’s claims.